 Carnival Corporation is a cruise liner operating in the US and the UK.
 They run notable cruise companies such as P&O, Princess and Carnival.
 Similar to the aviation industry, cruise operators have lost billions in customer revenue, with the lockdown and social distancing destroying companies revenues in 2020 and perhaps beyond.
-However, it is worth considering if Carnival could bounce back in the future, as the stock is at the lowest price it has experienced in years.
+Could Carnival bounce back in the future?
+The stock is at the lowest price it has experienced in years.

 When trading with us, you can go long or short on the market.
 Therefore, if you predict the price of a market to fall, or rise, you can trade either way.
 Open a trading account here.

 Beyond bargain stocks, is losing stocks.
 Following the spread of COVID-19, numerous stocks have seen tough times and some of these stocks may not survive.
-This is a much riskier coronavirus investment or trading strategy as you are essentially buying troubled stocks that could potentially go under.
-However, if these companies manage to recover from their troubles, their stock prices could increase by ten or twenty times.
+This is a much riskier coronavirus investment or trading strategy as these companies are essentially troubled stocks that could potentially go under.
+If these companies manage to recover from their troubles, their stock prices could potentially increase by ten or twenty times.

 Examples of losing stocks could include struggling airlines, smaller-cap oil companies and other companies that have had their foundations shook following the coronavirus crisis.
-With such companies, you are risking complete collapse but could witness a turnaround.
+With such companies, there is a risk of complete collapse as much as a potential turnaround.

 Many analysts predicted that tech stocks could fall the most if there was a market crash, due to their expensive price to earnings valuations.
 However, tech stocks have been one of the best-performing stock types on the market.
 This defies the logic that companies with higher valuations often depreciate more than companies with lower valuations when a stock market crashes.

-Examples of these companies that have cruised through the COVID-19 crisis include Microsoft, Amazon and Google.
+Examples of these companies that have been impacted by the COVID-19 crisis include Microsoft, Amazon and Google.
 However, as they have performed so well, most likely due to their ability to adapt to remote working, everyone is buying them.
 So, what was once an ‘expensive’ valuation could get pushed to an even higher valuation in a time of crisis.

 Amazon an online retail shopping service that also operates with cloud technology has forecasted around a 28% increase in Q2 of 2020.
 Amazon has managed to stay operational during the coronavirus outbreak, with employees either working from home or still attending their warehouses.